Highland Creek (Charlotte neighborhood): Surrounding area

 Uptown Charlotte is about a 25-minute drive South from Highland Creek.
 Many residents commute South to work at such businesses as Duke Energy and Bank of America each of which is headquartered in Charlotte.
 Wells Fargo, which purchased Wachovia in 2008, remains one of the city's largest employers.
 The local area is also home to the Southern campus of TIAA CREF.

-The Appalachian Mountains are about a two-hour drive West, Myrtle Beach, about four hours Southeast.
+The Appalachian Mountains are about a two-hour drive West, and Myrtle Beach is approximately four hours Southeast.

 Transportation

 Highland Creek lies between two major interstate highways, I-85 and I-77.
 It is also located just outside the 485 loop, which circles Charlotte and connects to both I-85 and I-77.

 The community is located just west of Concord Regional Airport, with a 7400 ft runway.
 It is also convenient to Charlotte/Douglas International Airport, with service by many major domestic and international airlines.